-Update: Buying your first home has even more benefits right now.
+Buying your first home has even more benefits right now.
 If you are new buyer, you may qualify for the first time home buyer credit that was recently put into action.
 Not to mention that the low interest rate environment makes a 30 year fixed conventional loan a pretty sweet deal.
-Be sure to check with a tax and banking professional to see how you the first time home buyer tax credit can benefit you.
+Be sure to check with a tax and banking professional to see how you may benefit from these.

 1. Title Insurance